Jayne Vining, Founder

 You may contact Sheldon directly at email@example.com.

 Kayla joined us in January of 2017 and enhances our team as the Executive Assistant to both our Executive Director and Director of Public Relations and Communications.
-She is also our key team member in corporate outreach efforts, our social media specialist, and internship team coordinator.
+She is also our key team member in corporate outreach efforts and internship team coordinator.

 You may contact Kayla directly at firstname.lastname@example.org.